Police officer accused of ‘acting out rape fantasy’ in messages to Wayne Couzens

 “Cobban encourages this, and comments ‘haha’, displaying an amused reaction.”

-Mr Brown suggested in court that the expression “struggle snuggle” implies “using lawful physical restraint as an excuse or cover for non-consensual physical or sexual contact”.
+Mr Brown suggested that the expression “struggle snuggle” implies “using lawful physical restraint as an excuse or cover for non-consensual physical or sexual contact”.

 He said: “We submit this is to be wholly demeaning and grossly offensive to any young girl who expected and deserved sympathetic treatment from a police officer on duty, and to be grossly offensive to the wider public.”